Oxnard Wrongful Termination Lawyer

 Representation For Oxnard & Ventura

 Losing a job, working in a hostile environment or working with the fear of losing your job can have an extremely negative effect on every aspect of your life.
-At The Law Offices of Schurmer & Wood we understand the power imbalance the often exists in the workplace and are committed to helping employees resolve the current conflict, obtain the compensation they are entitled to and move forward with their lives.
+At The Schurmer Firm we understand the power imbalance the often exists in the workplace and are committed to helping employees resolve the current conflict, obtain the compensation they are entitled to and move forward with their lives.
 If you or a loved one has been wrongfully terminated or you have questions about what conduct is acceptable in the workplace, we encourage you to take a look at the information we have provided here and contacts us with your questions.

 Protected Classes in Employment Cases